 A service I’d recommend for this is Zazzle.
 They allow you to pick an existing design, update it with your services and prices, and just order to your door.
 It super easy and gives a professional result.
 Just search for hair salon price list at Zazzle and you’ll find a bunch of good examples – like the ones below.

 Menu created using Zazzle

 Digital Hair Salon Price List

 You should also have your salon price list clearly visible on your hair salon website.
-If you don’t have a website, you can check out my guide for how you easily can create a salon website here.

 The reason you want to make sure you have your price list on your website is two-fold.